hu4132231/api-testing-practice/README.md

 The project uses a basic QA validation approach:

 1. Understand the API endpoint and expected behavior
-2. Define positive and negative test scenarios
+2. Define positive, negative, boundary, and mock API behavior scenarios
 3. Create test cases with clear expected results
 4. Execute requests in Postman
 5. Verify status code, response body, and key fields
 6. Record test logic and validation points in documentation
+7. Add notes when the API behavior is affected by mock API limitations

 This approach helps build a clear connection between test scenarios, expected outcomes, and actual API responses.